Nihar Ranjan Gupta: Career

 During the Second World War Gupta served as an army doctor and was posted to various places, including Chittagong, Burma and Egypt.
 After the war he completed post-graduate studies in the United Kingdom, specialising in dermatology.
 On his return he joined the Calcutta Medical College.
 In his career as a physician he was associated with several hospitals in India.
 After the Partition, his family permanently migrated to Kolkata in 1947.

 As a child Gupta always dreamed of becoming a writer.
 He once went to Shantiniketan to seek the blessings of Rabindranath Tagore and took his autograph.
 At the age of eighteen he composed his first novel, Rajkumar.
 After schooling, Gupta took admission in the Calcutta Medical College, then affiliated with the University of Calcutta.
 During his stay in England he developed a keen interest in detective stories and met Agatha Christie.
 After coming back to India, he wrote his first detective novel, Kalo Bhramar (meaning The Black Hornet), which launched his detective character Kiriti Roy [কিরীটী রায়].
 In his literary career Gupta has composed over two hundred novels, plays, short stories and essays.
 The most popular among them are Ulka, Badshah, Lalubhulu, Uttarphalguni, Asti Bhagirathi Tire, Mayur Mahal, Devyani, Neeltara, Mayamriga, Komalgandhar and Nishipadma.
 Forty five of his novels have been made into Bengali and Hindi feature films in Tollywood and Bollywood respectively.
 He was also the editor of a children's magazine named Sabuj Sahitya.

 Legacy

-In 1988, S.M.
-Sultan founded the Shishuswarga-2 at the ancestral house of Gupta in Itna.
-It was officially inaugurated on 24 November 1993, by the Mohammad Ali Hossain, the then District Magistrate of Narail.
-However, the activities of the children's organisation ceased after the death of S.M.Sultan.
-In 2003, the archaeological department of Bangladesh notified the acquisition of Gupta's ancestral house, but has not made any repairs till date.
-At present the ancestral house of Nihar Ranjan Gupta lies in a dilapidated condition, infested by bats and illegal betting syndicates.
+In 1988, SM Sultan founded the Shishuswarga-2 at the ancestral house of Gupta in Itna.
+It was officially inaugurated on 24 November 1993, by the Mohammad Ali Hossain, the then district magistrate of Narail.
+However, the activities of the children's organisation ceased after the death of SM Sultan.
+The house became infested by bats and illegal betting syndicates.
+In 2003, the archaeological department of Bangladesh notified the acquisition of Gupta's ancestral house.
+As of 2017, the ancestral house of Nihar Ranjan Gupta lies in a dilapidated condition, and no repairs have been made.